YottaDB/YDBDoc/ProgGuide/ioproc.rst

 RENAME=expr Applies to: SD

 Changes the file name to the name contained in the argument string.
-When the expression omits part of the pathname, GT.M constructs the full pathname by applying the defaults discussed in the section on device specifications.
+When the expression omits part of the pathname, YottaDB constructs the full pathname by applying the defaults discussed in the section on device specifications.

 If the process has sufficient access permissions, it may use RENAME to specify a different directory as well as file name.
 RENAME cannot move a file to a different filesystem.